Advanced Placement

 Benefits of taking Advanced Placement courses

-Students gain improved study habits, exam-writing experience, and time management skills.
 Many universities and colleges will use the HIGHER of either the AP exam score or course grade for admission.

 Advanced Placement Opportunities at Austin O’Brien